Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 Do you think it is a good idea for students to earn money while studying?
 > **I think this needs to be discussed on a case-by-case basis**.
 Some students may not come from **well-off families** and **have no choice but to** work part-time to earn money, **while for other students**, I think it's important to **measure the benefits of working and studying**.
 If a student can obtain a **well-paying job** after graduation with professional skills and qualifications, I think it is more wise to **invest more time in studying school courses**.
 However, as you are aware, there are **exceptionally gifted** students who may have already established successful businesses **during their time in school**.
 Consequently, they have the option to **allocate more time and effort towards further developing their ventures**.

+Do you think it is true that in today's society money cannot buy happiness?
+> It's hard to say.
+I personally believe that money can indeed contribute a lot to one's overall well-being and happiness.
+If I were financially free, I would have more time to spend with my family, afford better education and healthcare for my families, and invest more in my personal hobbies, all of which would **positively impact** my happiness. **I think this holds true for most people**.
+However, **in extreme cases**, such as individuals who are already very wealthy, the amount of happiness that more wealth can bring may be limited.

+What disadvantages are there in a society where the gap between rich and poor is very large?
+> I think the biggest disadvantage is that it will **affect people's values and motivation**.
+When **there is a large wealth gap in society**, the rich can continue to accumulate wealth without doing anything, while **the poor can hardly change their situation no matter how hard they work**.So people tend to **maintain the status quo**, and the precious value of working hard and **getting corresponding rewards/payback** will be destroyed.
+For society, this leads to **stagnation** and lack of vitality.

+Do you think richer countries have a responsibility to help poorer countries?
+> I don't think they have a responsibility or obligation to do so, but it is actually beneficial for them to do so.
+For example, if wealthy countries can help poor countries establish industries so that **more local people can have decent jobs**, then their income and **standard of living** can improve.
+They can gradually afford better products and services produced by richer countries, which can **in turn** benefit the wealthy countries.

 # Own Expression
 ## Buy Time